Ceterai/Enternia/README.md

 > Note that items, monsters, objects, etc. can contain a `wiki` field.
 This field contains info only displayed in mod Wiki, so can be ignored.

+There's a helpful [`/.meta/world.json`](.meta/world.json) file containing translations and explanations of most alta words in the mod, which might be useful to translators.

-Starting with version [2.1.4a](github.com/Ceterai/Enternia/releases/tag/2.1.4a), each new version's changelog now contains a **Translation** section that goes over changes made in that version that might require attention from translators.
+Starting with version [2.1.4a](https://github.com/Ceterai/Enternia/releases/tag/2.1.4a), each new version's changelog now contains a **Translation** section that goes over changes made in that version that might require attention from translators.

 ### Enhanced Tooltips